Is jaw pain causing you to suffer chronic headaches, avoid hard foods, and is overall interfering with your daily life?

-- Clicking, popping or grating noises when opening and closing the mouth
+- Clicking noises when opening and closing the mouth

 - Swelling on one side of the face

-If you have been recently diagnosed with a TMJ disorder or are experiencing symptoms, please contact our office today to schedule an appointment and exam.
-We can work with you to diagnose your exact cause and provide treatment to alleviate painful symptoms.
+If you are experiencing TMJ disorder symptoms, Dr. Carpenter can work with you to diagnose your exact cause and provide treatment.